imyounas/TSAPISolution/README.md

 Integration tests are implemented in the `TSIntegration.Test` project using xUnit, FluentAssertions, and Microsoft.AspNetCore.Mvc.Testing's `WebApplicationFactory`.
 These tests cover the main REST API endpoints of the `TSProductController`:

-- `[GET] /api/TSProduct` – Verifies retrieval of all products.
+- `GetAllProducts_ReturnsSuccessAndProducts`: Tests `[GET] /api/TSProduct` to verify retrieval of all products returns a non-empty list and a successful response.
+- `GetProductsByFilter_ReturnsFilteredProducts`: Tests `[GET] /api/TSProduct/filter` with a name filter and pagination, ensuring the correct number of filtered products is returned.
-- `[GET] /api/TSProduct/filter` – Verifies filtering products by name, page number, and page size.
+- `GetProductsByFilter_WithEmptyName_ReturnsFilteredProducts`: Tests `[GET] /api/TSProduct/filter` with an empty name, verifying pagination and that all products are returned as expected.
-- `[POST] /api/TSProduct` – Verifies creation of a new product.
+- `CreateProduct_ReturnsCreatedProduct`: Tests `[POST] /api/TSProduct` by sending a new product DTO and verifying the created product is returned with the correct name.
-- `[DELETE] /api/TSProduct` – Verifies deletion of a product by product ID.
+- `CreateProduct_WithJsonPayload_ReturnsCreatedProduct`: Tests `[POST] /api/TSProduct` by sending a **JSON payload with mix of different data types, like string, int, decimal, bool etc. in the `data` property, verifying the product is created and returned correctly**.
+- `DeleteProduct_ReturnsSuccess`: Tests `[DELETE] /api/TSProduct` by first creating a product, then deleting it by its ID, and verifying the deletion was successful.

 The tests use an in-memory test server to simulate real HTTP requests and responses, ensuring the API behaves as expected end-to-end.
 You can run the integration tests with: dotnet test TSIntegration.Test/TSIntegration.Test.csproj